 Currently, Dr. Vicente holds positions as a Non-Resident Fellow at the Odesa Center for Nonproliferation (OdCNP), Odesa I.I.
 Mechnikov National University, a Visiting Research Fellow at the Wilfried Martens Centre for European Studies (WMCES) and a PhD Researcher at Political Observatory (Observatório Político).
 He has also previously held a number of prestigious academic positions, including Adjunct Professor at James Madison University’s M.A. program in European Union Policy Studies in Florence, Italy, Visiting Scholar at the James Martin Center for Nonproliferation Studies in Monterey (California), and PhD Researcher with the ‘Europe in the World’ Programme, at the Robert Schuman Centre for Advanced Studies (Florence, Italy).

-Before coming to the European University Institute, he held professional positions at the European Parliament, NATO, European External Action Service, and the Disarmament and Non-Proliferation Division of the Portuguese Ministry of Foreign Affairs.
+Prior to his academic pursuits, Dr. Vicente also held professional and diplomatic positions at esteemed institutions such as the European Parliament, NATO, European External Action Service, and the Disarmament and Non-Proliferation Division of the Portuguese Ministry of Foreign Affairs.

-Dr. Vicente is a native Portuguese speaker.
-Fluent in English and Spanish, with working and conversational knowledge of French and Italian.
+Dr. Vicente is a native speaker of Portuguese and is also fluent in English and Spanish, with working and conversational knowledge of French and Italian.